updated

 We have traveled extensively in Latin America (both of us speak Spanish) and Maggie spent many years overseas when she was younger.
 Making new friends of all ages and inviting them to our home has been a joy we have shared over our many years together.
 These friends take delight in the wildlife near our farm as well as in our two cats and happy hens (at least, we think they're happy).

-Ours is a home of conversation and laughter, though it is a bit quieter when our kids aren't here.
+Ours is a home of conversation, consideration and laughter.
 We love hearing people's personal stories and also telling some of our own.
 There are two guitars and a recently tuned piano here and many comfortable places to relax both inside and out.
 We look forward to hosting enthusiastic, curious travelers who want to catch a glimpse of our way of life as well as share about their culture and experiences.

 • Types of help and learning opportunities